-In its purest sense, creativity is problem solving.
-You have a problem, you create ideas to solve the problem.
-But more often than not, when I ask a team prior to a brainstorm what problem they’re trying to solve, they say there isn’t a problem, or they aren't sure if there's a problem, or they don’t agree on the problem.
+Unfortunately, too often when I ask a team prior to a brainstorm what problem they’re trying to solve, they say there isn’t a problem.
+Or, they aren’t sure if there’s a problem.
+Or, they don’t agree on the problem.

 <sigh> That’s a problem.

-Part of the problem is the word “problem.”
+I believe part of the problem is the word ‘problem.’
 The word suggests negativity, distractions and wasted resources.

 People think problems are severe.
 A problem is destructive, catastrophic.
 Things will go from bad to horrible.
 Unfortunately a common reaction is to ignore the problem, hoping that it’ll go away.
 Too bad they don’t remember that creativity – or more specifically, ideas – make problems go away.

-In reality, a problem is simply “a less than ideal state.”
-It’s the gap between today (the current) and the ideal (the desired state).
+Instead, let me offer a different definition which suits creativity.
+A problem is a less than ideal state.
+A problem states the gap between today (the current) and the ideal (the desired state).
 The problem prevents you from achieving your goal.
 It’s a situation needing resolution.

-Societal – The problem is broadly understood or believed by a vast number of people, such as trying to convince a nation to support a law or regulation.
+Societal – A vast number of people believe or broadly understand the problem, such as when you are trying to convince a nation to support a law or regulation.

 Cultural – The problem is only shared by a defined group of people, such as a demographic group or an internal team.